Alok0110/DigiTool/README.md

 var sbobject = $SB({ image: true, setImageAsBackground: true,topMargin: "0px" });

+/* Run the index.html using the browser */

+index.html

+/* Run the SpecRunner.html using the browser for running the test suites */

+SpecRunner.html

 ## Documentation

 You can find documentation at [SlideBlogNavigator.js on GitHub](https://github.com/Alok0110/DigiTool).